shaunpersad/hello-ecosystem/README.md

 ### Working on a service:
 1. You MUST have the `{project-name}-ecosystem` repo next to the `{project-name}-service-{service-name}` repo that you are working on, so that you can spin up the ecosystem with your modified service.
+2. (Optional) Update the ecosystem by running `docker-compose pull` in the `{project-name}-ecosystem` directory.
-2. To view how your changes affect the entire ecosystem, run `docker-compose` with the "-f" flags to reference the ecosystem `docker-compose.yml` + your modified service's `docker-compose.yml`, which will build your local service's container on top of the ecosystem's version of that service.
+3. To view how your changes affect the entire ecosystem, run `docker-compose` with the "-f" flags to reference the ecosystem `docker-compose.yml` + your modified service's `docker-compose.yml`, which will build your local service's container on top of the ecosystem's version of that service.

 ### Running the "current" live ecosystem:
 1. In the `{project-name}-ecosystem` directory, run `docker-compose up`.